-With the increasing level of tourist and other activities in the Clayoquot Sound Region, Search and Rescue services are becoming more and more important.
-Until recently Ground Search and Rescue (SAR) response has been provided either by Port Alberni SAR or by Wardens from the National Park.
-Port Alberni SAR is at least 1.5 to 2 hours away and may not always be available.
-The Park Wardens have responsibilities in the National Park and cannot always be available for operations outside the park.
+With the increasing level of tourist and other activities in the Clayoquot and Barkely Sound Regions, Search and Rescue services are becoming more and more important.
 The communities of the Clayoquot Sound Region are in an area of high risk for natural hazards (particularly earthquakes and tsunamis) and SAR teams that are well trained and adequately equipped can provide an invaluable resource during disaster response.
 The road connections to the coast are of particular concern.
 Following an earthquake these would likely be made impassable for a substantial period of time and coastal communities would be required to provide their own response capability.

-Five years ago the Westcoast Inland Search and Rescue Society (WISAR) was formed in Ucluelet in order to provide a local capacity for SAR response.
-WISAR is composed of a group of dedicated volunteers who are in the process of developing a local search and rescue capability for the Clayoquot Region.
+In 1999 the Westcoast Inland Search and Rescue Society (WISAR) was formed in order to provide a local capacity for SAR response.
+WISAR is composed of a group of dedicated volunteers who provide local search and rescue capability for the Clayoquot Region.
 We depend on donations and other fund raising activities to support our operations.
-At present the society has limited equipment and facilities.
-We plan to ramp up our capabilities to provide a more complete set of ground SAR services.

 Search and Rescue groups in British Columbia fall under the jurisdiction of the Provincial Emergency Program (PEP) which has rigorous requirements for training and certification.
-At present six members have the basic Ground Search and Rescue (GSAR) certification.
-Recently two of us completed an intensive training course in Campbell River as Ground Search Team Leaders (GSTL).
+At present the team has seven certified Search Managers, seven certified Team Leaders and eighteen GSAR team members.

 WISAR activities are supported in a number of different ways: